ltonetwork/mongodb-rest/README.md

 Description
 -----------

-This is a REST server for MongoDB using Node, using the native node.js MongoDB driver.
+This is a REST server for MongoDB using Node, using Express and the native node.js MongoDB driver.
-Using Express, it can now start in any folder and will happily server any files a public folder.

 Installation
 ------------

-Installation is now via npm: `npm install mongodb-rest`.
+Installation is via npm: `npm install mongodb-rest`.
+You can install globally using -g: `npm install -g mongodb-rest`.
-After that you can just issue `mongodb-rest` on the command line and the server should start.
+Now issue `mongodb-rest` on the command line and the server should start.

+NOTE: Make sure you are running a MongoDB database in addition to the `mongodb-rest` server.

 Try
 ---

-After installation you can quickly try whether it works by issuing the following from the command line:
+After installation you can quickly test it by issuing the following from the command line:
 > curl -d '{ "A1" : 201 }' -H "Content-Type: application/json" http://localhost:3000/test/example1

 This should add a document to the "test" db.example1 collection: